mehulagg/gitlab/doc/ci/pipelines/job_artifacts.md

 For more examples, view the [keyword reference for the `.gitlab-ci.yml` file](../yaml/README.md#artifacts).

 ## Download job artifacts

-> - From GitLab 9.2, PDFs, images, videos, and other formats can be previewed directly in the job artifacts browser without the need to download them.
-> - Introduced in [GitLab 10.1](https://gitlab.com/gitlab-org/gitlab-foss/-/merge_requests/14399), HTML files in a public project can be previewed directly in a new tab without the need to download them when [GitLab Pages](../../administration/pages/index.md) is enabled.
-The same applies for textual formats (currently supported extensions: `.txt`, `.json`, and `.log`).

 You can download job artifacts or view the job archive: